meekostuff/HTMLDecor/README.md

 Quick Start
 -----------

-**This is the old way of specifying decor, but is conceptually easiest to understand.**
+**This is no longer the preferred way of specifying decor, but is conceptually easiest to understand.**
 **If you are new to HTMLDecor then read this documentation straight through.**
 **Otherwise feel free to skip to the [Configuration](#configuration) section first.**